n1giahuy/RecFlow-Engine/README.md

 ## System Architecture

-LiteraRecs is built on the **"Offline Enrichment, Online Serving"** philosophy to ensure low-latency responses for the end-user.
+RecFlow Engine is built on the **"Offline Enrichment, Online Serving"** philosophy to ensure low-latency responses for the end-user.

 - **Offline Pipeline**: Performs heavy NLP enrichment (zero-shot classification, sentiment analysis), generates embeddings with Sentence-Transformers, and builds a FAISS vector index.
 - **Online API**: Serves recommendation requests in real-time by leveraging the pre-computed artifacts.